Watch: Toddler wanders into traffic in Wellington tunnel

 Next thing a woman from the street ran in front of the car and scooped the child up.

-"She then disappeared off down the road no doubt utterly shocked at how easy it is to loose track of toddlers."
+"She then disappeared off down the road no doubt utterly shocked at how easy it is to lose track of toddlers."

 "Thank goodness there wasn't a car coming fast the other way because it's just in that transition between dark and light as you're getting your eyes adjusted to coming out of the tunnel and that toddler would have been invisible."